sourabhkhera11/git-github_learning_hub/README.md

 # Git and GitHub
-From git hub i commit this change
+From git hub i commit this change ( git remote add upstream (URL of the branch ) git pull upstream main(or any other branch)
+)
+From vs code i commit / push this change
 A Beginner-Friendly Guide to Git and GitHub ✨🌟
 ## Introduction